IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

     ---

-9. Return to the authoring canvas dashboard for `NewCustomerLargeOrders` within EP.
+9. Return to the authoring canvas dashboard for `StudentXXNewCustomerLargeOrders` within EP.

     *   In the top-right corner of the interface, click the **Run** drop-down menu